 The cynical part of me wants to say that airlines try to confuse people with a bait and switch of good promotions with bad promotions.
 Maybe this is true, maybe it’s not.
 What is certain is that they run a lot of promotions and they vary greatly in value.
 Let’s look at the three types and how they work.

-Transfer miles – When you can transfer miles from one account to another (like a partner or friend) and you get a discount on the transfer price.
-This can have it’s own benefits but we’ll leave it out of the analysis for this article.
+Transfer miles: when you can transfer miles from one account to another (like a partner or friend) and you get a discount on the transfer price.
+This can have its own benefits but we’ll leave it out of the analysis for this article.

-Bonus Miles – When you buy a certain number of miles and you get some percentage extra, usually tiered where the more you buy the higher percentage you get.
+Bonus miles: when you buy a certain number of miles and you get some percentage extra, usually tiered where the more you buy the higher percentage you get.

-Discount Miles – When you buy a certain number of miles at a discount—it becomes cheaper than if you bought them during a non-promotion period.
+Discount miles: when you buy a certain number of miles at a discount—it becomes cheaper than if you bought them during a non-promotion period.

 The biggest mistake you can make is accidentally thinking that a 50% bonus promotion is the same as a 50% discount promotion.
 I’ve been caught out on this before and paid much more than I should have.

 To be clear, only 100% bonus is equal to a 50% discount promotion.
-That is you are buying 2 for 1 at normal rates or paying half the price for the number of miles you need.
+That is you are buying 2-for-1 at normal rates or paying half the price for the number of miles you need.

-The Star Alliance Location-Based Award Chart
+The Star Alliance region-based award chart

 However, United Mileage Plus (and others) use a location-based (sometimes called a distance-based) award chart.
 That is, that Australia to South Asia is the same price, regardless of city.

-If you’re looking to explore the closest neighbours to Australia/New Zealand there are only three things to remember.
+If you’re looking to explore the closest neighbours to Australia/New Zealand there are only three things to remember: